kratisto/docs/pages/account_and_service_management/managing_billing_payments_and_services/billing_best_practices/guide.en-us.md

 >

 Emails sent by OVHcloud will be also visible in your [OVHcloud Control Panel](/links/manager).<br>
-Click on your name at the top right of your screen, then on `Service emails`{.action} in the right-hand menu.
+Click on your name at the top right of your screen, then on `My messages`{.action} in the right-hand menu.

 ![service_emails](/pages/assets/screens/control_panel/product-selection/right-column/service_emails.png){.thumbnail}